College of Arts and Architecture

 The Master of Fine Arts is a project based, non-media specific curriculum that focuses on individual artistic development and creative leadership.
 The program brings together talented individuals from a variety of different media building a community that fosters exploration, professionalism and creative success.

-The MA in Art History program welcomes inquiries and applications from students who have an academic background in art history or a broad spectrum of the humanities and social sciences.
+The M.A. in Art History program welcomes inquiries and applications from students who have an academic background in art history or a broad spectrum of the humanities and social sciences.
 Candidates should have the motivation to learn to read a foreign language, to employ analytical structures, and to make timely progress through the two-year program.

 School of Film and Photography